How to File a Trademark

 A registered trademark represents the mark that distinguishes your products / services from others.
 Trademarks are filed with the intellectual property office in Pretoria an will be subject to certain requirements.
 A trademark may be filed by a qualified trademark attorney or trademark practitioner.

-File the trademark application with the intellectual property office.
-When a trademark (Name, Slogan, Logo, Shapes, 3D Marks, Colours) has been filed, competitors may not use your mark, or one that is confusingly similar.
+File the trademark application with the Trade Mark office: When a trade mark (Name, Slogan, Logo, Shapes, 3D Marks, Colours) has been filed, competitors may not use your mark, or one that is confusingly similar.
 Once a trademark is registered in South Africa, it needs to be renewed every 10 years to stay in force.
-Trademarks may be renewed indefinitely, thereby ensuring the continuity of your brand.
+Trade Marks may be renewed indefinitely, thereby ensuring the continuity of your brand.

 In order to file a trademark we would require a copy of your intended trademark – be it a simple name or slogan, or a stylised logo.
 It would also require details of all products or services that you intend applying the trademark to (you have to file a separate trademark application in each of the international classes relating to your products / services.)